Osteoarthritis of the Hip

 Recovery & Rehabilitation

-After surgical treatment, a few days may be required in the hospital for recovery in addition to the use of crutches or a walker for a while after the surgery.
-At KSF we emphasize rehabilitation for the patient to ensure that they restore the flexibility in the hip and to work their muscles into shape.
+After surgical treatment, a few days may be required in the hospital for recovery and the use of crutches or a walker for a while after the surgery.
+At KSF, we emphasize rehabilitation for the patient to ensure that they restore the hip’s flexibility and work their muscles into shape.
 Learn more about osteoarthritis of the hip here.